Alhaimouni/cascade-style-sheet/README.md

 default value is scroll to scroll over it and we can fix it using fixed

-background-position : val1 , val2
+background-position : val1, val2
 val1 : the distance from left
 val2 : the distance from top

-background-size : auto / cover / contain / width,highet
+background-size : auto / cover / contain / width, highet
 auto : default value , the original size of image. cover : cover the whole page with allow to crop from image. contain : as cover but the whole pic will shown and will not croped. width,highet : we can control the size width and highet as what we want.
 </pre>
 ---
 ### LV-7